 Establish what you need to be charging for your products and services.
 Create bespoke costing templates.
 Identify the key margin ‘sweet spots’ by tracking your enquiries and sales conversion rates.

 Session 6: SWOT analysis

 An in-depth analysis of your business to identify any shortcomings and opportunities.
 Minimising risk and any potential threats to the business’s ability to grow.

 Analytical establish your target markets.
 Critique your current targeted marketing activities.
 Categorise your target markets into priorities.
 Establish marketing goals to maximise opportunities.

-Session 8: Marketing plan and ROI calculator
+Session 8: A marketing plan and an ROI calculator

 Complete a 12-month marketing plan: market research your competitors—critique your current products and services.
 Establish improvements to enhance your competitiveness.
 Create action points to prioritise marketing activities.

-Session 9: Key performance indicators (KPI’s)
+Session 9: Key performance indicators (KPIs)

 Identify what the key drivers are for your business.
 Establish the base levels for your improvement targets.
 Analyse and set goals to enhance profitability.
 Monitor and maintain accountability within your company.
 Resign poor performance to history.

 Undertake a business performance review—establish critical learnings and benefits.
 Identify the next business development goals, raise your ambitions and transition into 1-2-1 coaching.